d3/d3-scale/README.md

 <a name="point_padding" href="#point_padding">#</a> <i>point</i>.<b>padding</b>([<i>padding</i>]) [<>](https://github.com/d3/d3-scale/blob/master/src/band.js "Source")

-If *padding* is specified, sets the outer padding to the specified value which must be in the range [0, 1].
+If *padding* is specified, sets the outer padding to the specified number which is typically in the range [0, 1].
 If *padding* is not specified, returns the current outer padding which defaults to 0.
-The outer padding specifies the proportion of the range that is reserved for blank space before the first point and after the last point.
+The outer padding specifies the amount of blank space, in terms of multiples of the [step](#band_step), to reserve before the first point and after the last point.
 Equivalent to [*band*.paddingOuter](#band_paddingOuter).

 <a name="point_align" href="#point_align">#</a> <i>point</i>.<b>align</b>([<i>align</i>]) [<>](https://github.com/d3/d3-scale/blob/master/src/band.js "Source")